MarcoSero/marcosero.github.io/_posts/2014-12-18-norvig-haskell-spelling-corrector.md

 <br>

-Things start getting interesting when we start creating all the possible edits at distance 1.
+Things start getting interesting creating all the possible edits at distance 1.
 Haskell's list comprehensions are just amazing.
 Look for example at the `inserts` function: instead of 2 horrible for loops you can just read "combine all the splits for each letter of the alphabet".
 This is where Haskell really shines.

 ```haskell